rizvanhaider/foundation/foundation/www/docs/user/manual/en/accounts/point-of-sales.md

 <img class="screenshot" alt="POS Payment" src="{{docs_base_url}}/assets/img/accounts/pos-payment.png">

-Submit the document to finalise the record.
+Submit the document to finalize the record.
 After the document is submitted, you can either print or email it directly to the customer.

 ### Write off Amount